Grandville (comics): Main character

 The main character in the series is Detective Inspector Archibald "Archie" LeBrock, a large, heavily built badger.
 He works for Scotland Yard and is assisted by Detective Roderick Ratzi, a dapper, monocle-wearing rat.

 In the comics it is revealed that, as a youth, LeBrock was part of a British resistance group known as the "Brixton Irregulars".
 In his early years in the police he was previously married for two years to another badger, Florence, who was murdered by the psychopathic Cray twins.
 LeBrock killed one twin, Eugene, in revenge and in the line of duty; the other twin, Stanley, was jailed but it is mentioned in Grandville: Bête Noire that he is soon to be released.
 LeBrock has two children by Florence, boy and girl twins who live in Cumberland with LeBrock's mother and uncle for safety.
 In the original Grandville book LeBrock falls in love with Sarah Blairow, a badger performer at the Folies Bergère, who is murdered in the first book.
 He then falls in love again, with Billie, a prostitute, in Grandville: Mon Amour because of her strong resemblance to Sarah.
 In Noel, Billie reveals that she is pregnant with his child.

 Volumes

 The first book was released in October 2009 as a hardback, published in the United Kingdom by Jonathan Cape and in the United States by Dark Horse Comics.
-To date, four books have been published; in a 2014 interview, Talbot stated that his planned fifth book (Grandville: Force Majeure) will probably complete the series.
+Five books have been published in the series as hardback editions; in a 2014 interview, Talbot stated that the fifth book (Grandville: Force Majeure) will probably complete the series.